-The surface of the road is asphalt, and chains or snow tyres can be required anytime.
+The road is closed to private vehicles.
+Chains or snow tyres can be required anytime.
+At the top, the views of the Moelwyn range and the Vale of Ffestiniog are outstanding.
 Llyn Stwlan was a small, corrie lake until the late 1950s when the dam was built as part of the Ffestiniog Hydro-Electric pumped storage scheme.
-Lying 1500 feet above sea level in the Moelwyn mountains, Stwlan is the top reservoir from which the water drops 1000 feet to turn turbines at the Ffestiniog Power Station.
+Lying at 1,600 feet above sea level in the Moelwyn mountains, Stwlan is the top reservoir from which the water drops 1,000 feet to turn turbines at the Ffestiniog Power Station.

 Pic: Gareth Jones